-- In BMC Digital Workplace Catalog, a catalog administrator must configure a connection with AWS Service Catalog.
+- In the BMC Digital Workplace Catalog, a catalog administrator must configure a connection with the AWS Service Catalog.

-Step 1: Create an AWS authentication user role and IAM user for BMC Digital Workplace Catalog
+Step 1: Create an AWS authentication user role and IAM user for the BMC Digital Workplace Catalog

-As an administrator of AWS Service Catalog, perform the following steps:
+As an administrator of the AWS Service Catalog, perform the following steps:

 Use the following values to create this role: